bitshares/bitshares-ui/README.md

 Building BitShares-UI browser based reference wallet depends on node version 16 using a non-root user.

-On Ubuntu or OSX, the easiest way to install node is to use [Node Version Manager](https://github.com/creationix/nvm).
+On Ubuntu or macOS, the easiest way to install node is to use [Node Version Manager](https://github.com/creationix/nvm).

 Install nvm according to your platforms recommendation and set the version